Meals

 Topic Detail

-Restrictions on air travel (e.g. economy class only; minimum flight duration for business class) No specific rules
+Restrictions on air travel (e.g. economy class only; minimum flight duration for business class)

-Restriction on train transportation (class; duration; etc.) No specific rules
+Restriction on train transportation (class; duration; etc.)

-Other restrictions regarding travel No specific rules
+Other restrictions regarding travel Not applicable.

 Argentina